RefreshAV/www/content/event/cc/course-2023.md

 Registrants will also need to provide a completed [Town of Wolfville Registration Form](https://drive.google.com/file/d/1kUVoOEWRSCmvirird0deDCdBGkIMeQN5/view?usp=sharing).
 Fill it out and email it to [recreation@wolfville.ca](email:recreation@wolfville.ca).

 Registration does not guarantee a spot.
-Registration will run until Jan.
-27. Selections will be announced Jan.
-28. The course will begin the February 1.
+Registration will run until Feb.
+03. Selections will be announced Feb.
+04.
+The course
+will begin the February 8.

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSccng8piAPHDodF8SFVjsi3ttKYSi6gRaetadw_6Eh6WvhQtQ/viewform?embedded=true" width="100%" height="100%" style="height: 95vh" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>